 “Being the best version of Sprowston that we can be”

+Sprowston Community Academy is a growing 11-18 school serving the North-east of Norwich.
 We are exceptionally proud of our place within the local community and our strong local reputation reflects this.
-Our schools are inclusive and we believe passionately that students need to be equipped as good citizens as well as good learners.
+We are an inclusive school and believe passionately that students need to be equipped as good citizens as well as good learners.
 The successful applicant will work with us to fully promote this ethos whilst also striving for academic excellence.

 For further information about Sprowston Community Academy please visit the website sprowstoncommunityacademy.co.uk